mark-watson/Java-AI-Book/manuscript/deeplearning.md

 # Deep Learning Using Deeplearning4j {#dl4j}

 One limitation of back propagation neural networks seen in the last chapter is that they are limited to the number of neuron layers that can be efficiently trained.
 If you experimented with the sample back propagation code then you may have noticed that it took a longer to train a network with two hidden layers compared to the training time for a network with only one hidden layer.
 There are also problems like vanishing gradients (the backpropagated errors that are used to update connection weights) that occur in architectures with many layers.
-Deep learning uses computations improvements like using ReLu activation functions rather that the more traditional Sigmoid function, and “skip connections” networks where some layers are initially turned off with connections skipping to the next active layer.
-After some initial training the skipped layers at an be activated (as in ResNet50, mentioned in the section on DL4J Model Zoo at the end of this chapter).
+Deep learning uses computational improvements to mitigate the vanishing gradient problem like using ReLu activation functions rather that the more traditional Sigmoid function, and “skip connections” networks where some layers are initially turned off with connections skipping to the next active layer.
+After some initial training the skipped layers are activated and become part of the model (as in ResNet50, mentioned in the section on DL4J Model Zoo at the end of this chapter).

-Digging deeper into the problem of vanishing gradients, the problem with back propagation networks is that as error gradients are back propagated through the network toward the input layer, the gradients get smaller and smaller.
+Digging deeper into the problem of vanishing gradients, the problem with back propagation networks is as error gradients are back propagated through the network toward the input layer, the gradients get smaller and smaller.
 The effect is that it can take a lot of time to train back propagation networks with many hidden layers.
 Even worse the small backpropagated errors get so small that they cause numerical underflows.
-We will see in the next chapter on Deep Learning how this problem can be solved and deep networks (i.e., networks with many hidden layers) can be trained.

 I became interested in deep learning neural networks when I took Geoffrey Hinton's Neural Network class (a Coursera class, taken summer of 2012) and then for the next seven years most of my professional work involved deep learning.
 I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data and LSTM (long short term memory) models to synthesize highly structured text data like nested JSON and for NLP (natural language processing).
 Several of my 55 US patents use neural network and Deep Learning technology.

 The [Deeplearning4j.org](http://deeplearning4j.org/) Java library supports many neural network algorithms including support for Deep Learning (DL).
 Note that I will often refer to Deeplearning4j as DL4J.
 There is a separate [repository for DL4J examples](https://github.com/eclipse/deeplearning4j-examples) that you should clone because the last half of this chapter is a general discussion with one additional example of running the DL4J examples and modifying them for your needs.

-We will first look at a simple example of a feed forward network using the same University of Wisconsin cancer database that I often use for examples when writing.
+We will first look at a simple example of a feed forward network using the same University of Wisconsin cancer database that we used earlier.
 Deep learning refers to neural networks with many layers, possibly with weights connecting neurons in non-adjacent layers which makes it possible to model temporal and spacial patterns in data.

-We will start with a simple example, then look at how to set up DL4J projects using Maven, and then discuss other types of layer classes that you will likely use in your project.
+We will start with a simple example, then look at how to set up DL4J projects using Maven, and then discuss other types of layer classes that you will likely use in your projects.
 Hopefully after learning how to set up and use DL4J and having a roadmap of commonly used layer classes, then you will be set to work on your own projects.

 I am going to assume that you have some knowledge of simple backpropagation neural networks from working through the examples in the last chapter.

-## Deep Learning

-The difficulty in training many layer networks with backpropagation is that the delta errors in the layers near the input layer (and far from the output layer) get very small and training can take a very long time even on modern processors and GPUs.
-Geoffrey Hinton and his colleagues created a new technique for pretraining weights.
-In 2012 I took a Coursera course taught by Hinton and some colleagues titled ['Neural Networks for Machine Learning'](https://www.coursera.org/course/neuralnets) and the material may still be available online when you read this book.

-For Java developers, Deeplearning4j is a great starting point for experimenting with deep learning.

 ## Feed Forward Classification Networks

 Feed forward classification networks are a type of deep neural network that can contain multiple hidden neuron layers.
-In the example here the adjacent layers are fully connects.
+In the example here the adjacent layers are fully connected (all neurons in adjacent layers are connected).

 In general, simpler network architectures are better than unnecessarily complicated architectures.
-For feed forward networks this complexity has two dimensions: the numbers of neurons in hidden layers, and also the number of hidden layers.
+You can start with simple architectures and add layers, different layer types, and parallel models as-needed.
+For feed forward networks model complexity has two dimensions: the numbers of neurons in hidden layers, and also the number of hidden layers.
 If you put too many neurons in hidden layers then the training data is effectively memorized and this will hurt performance on data samples not used in training.
-In practice, I "starve the network" by reducing the number of hidden neurons until the model has reduced accuracy on independent training data.
+In practice, I "starve the network" by reducing the number of hidden neurons until the model has reduced accuracy on independent test data.
 Then I slightly increase the number of neurons in hidden layers.

-Using the feed forward classification classes in DL4J, backpropagation learning is used to train the entire network.

-In the previous editions of this book I provided examples of implementing back propagation from scratch.
-I decided to now just show you how to use a library.
-I recommend taking an online class in deep learning to get the experience of implementing models from scratch.
-Andrew Ng's online classes are especially good for this.

-The important thing to understand is that before deep learning algorithm optimizations, backpropagation did not work well for networks with many hidden layers because the back propagated errors get smaller as we process backwards towards the input neurons and this would cause network training to be very slow.
-This is referred to as vanishing gradients in the literature.
-With modern libraries like DL4J, TensorFlow, PyTorch, and mxnet this is not an issue.

 ## Feed Forward Example

-The following screen show shows an IntelliJ project (you can use the free community or professional version for the examples in this book) for the example in this chapter:
+The following screen shot shows an IntelliJ project (you can use the free community or professional version for the examples in this book) for the example in this chapter:

 ![IntelliJ project view for the examples in this chapter](images/intellij_dl.png)

 The Deeplearning4j library can use user-written Java classes to import training and testing data into a form that the Deeplearning4j library can use.
-Some of the examples at [https://github.com/eclipse/deeplearning4j-examples](https://github.com/eclipse/deeplearning4j-examples) use custom data loaders but in this simple example we use built-in utilites for read spreadsheet data.
+Some of the examples at [https://github.com/eclipse/deeplearning4j-examples](https://github.com/eclipse/deeplearning4j-examples) use custom data loaders but in this simple example we use built-in utilities for reading spreadsheet data (see lines 46-56 in the following listing).

-The following listing shows the definition of the class **ClassifierWisconsinData** that reads the University of Wisconsin cancer data set using the code in the last two listings, randomly selects part of it to use for training and for testing, creates a DBN, and tests it.
+The class **ClassifierWisconsinData** reads the University of Wisconsin cancer training and testing data sets,, creates a model (lines 59-81), trains it (line 82) and tests it (lines 84-97).
 The value of the variable **numHidden** set in line 3 refers to the number of neurons in each hidden layer.

-The network is configured and constructed in lines TBD through TBD.
-If we increased the number of hidden units (something that you might do for more complex problems) then you would repeat lines TBD through TBD to add a new hidden layer, and you would change the layer indices (first argument) as appropriate in calls to the chained method **.layer()**.
+If we increased the number of hidden units in line 36 (something that you might do for more complex problems) then you would repeat lines 66-71 to add another new hidden layer, and you would change the layer indices (first argument) as appropriate in calls to the chained method **.layer()**.

 {lang="java",linenos=on}